bfabiszewski/ulogger-android/README.md

 Together they make a complete self owned and controlled client–server solution.

 ## Features
-- meant to be simple and small (*μ*);
+- meant to be simple and small (*μ*)
-- low memory and battery impact;
+- low memory and battery impact
-- uses GPS or network based location data;
+- uses GPS or network based location data
-- synchronizes location with web server in real time, in case of problems keeps retrying;
+- synchronizes location with web server in real time, in case of problems keeps retrying
-- alternatively works in offline mode; positions may be uploaded to the servers manually;
+- alternatively works in offline mode; positions may be uploaded to the servers manually
 - configurable tracking settings
 - export to GPX format
 - automation